Montana Learning Center

 Summer Camps 2021

-Here you’ll find every science, technology, engineering, arts, and math (STEAM) camp that we offer in 2020.
+Here you’ll find every science, technology, engineering, arts, and math (STEAM) camp that we are offering to students in 2020.
 Montana Learning Center provides campers participative science experiments and projects, activity-based math, educational games and simulations, exploration of the intersection of art and science, and thrilling field trips.
 Our students learn how to ask questions and wonder out loud.

 All students entering grades 1-12 are welcome to JOIN US!
 Most camps take place at Canyon Ferry Lake where campers have fun fishing, kayaking, boating and swimming.